jarsen/jarsen.github.io/_posts/2015-06-23-no-magic-json-pt2.md

     }
 }
 {% endhighlight %}

-I don't know if I like supplying default values for all my struct's vars (sometimes a default value doesn't make sense—what does it mean to be a default name or height?), but it does clean the code up.

 I hope you've enjoyed this.
 As always, comments are welcome—either down below or on [twitter](http://twitter.com/jarsen) ([@jarsen](http://twitter.com/jarsen))